 For breakfast, I ordered the cheese omelette, which came with salsa, bacon (which I don’t eat), and chicken sausage.
 The FA dropped off a tray with a bowl of fruit, yogurt, a croissant, and something that resembled a plate of prison food.
 Seriously, United?
 One piece of chicken sausage?
 And I thought the buck stopped at eliminating limes from the drink cart…

-The only thing that wasn’t a total fail on this flight was the wifi, which was lightening fast.
+The only thing that wasn’t a total fail on this flight was the wifi, which was lightning fast.
 I have to give United credit where it’s due: They do wifi right.
 I did have work the next day, so I got a bunch of writing done, handed the nice FA his laptop charger back, and prepared for landing.

 Unlike the last time I returned from a trip abroad, the folks at immigration gave us no trouble at all and we were through in a matter of minutes.
 There was major backlog at the baggage carousel, but after a good 20 minutes, it started up again and our bags came out.